About Me

 Artist Statement

-I’m a contemporary British artist based in Devon and working daily from my studio.
+I’m a contemporary British artist based in Tiverton, Devon working daily from my home studio.
 I work intuitively, creating abstract paintings influenced by the motifs in my dreams, my personal journey of connections and separations as well as a deep love of being with ancient trees and by the sea.

 My aim is to bridge the gap between my past and present, weaving it all together to reveal a new visual narrative combining my louder and quieter self.
 With each brushstroke, layer of colour and texture my aim is to create space for a new language of expression, speaking my truth about the complexities of identity, belonging and resilience.

-I’ve spent most of my life squeezing in making art alongside everything else including teaching, leading teams in the Civil Service and until last year running my gardening business.
-In June 2024, I finally let go of all my other work distractions and excuses and became a full-time artist, the only thing I’ve ever really wanted to do.
+I’ve spent most of my life squeezing in making art alongside everything else including teaching, leading teams in the Civil Service, consultancy and until early 2024 running my gardening business.
+Two years ago, I finally let go of all my other work distractions and excuses and became a full-time artist, the only thing I’ve ever really wanted to do.

 Bio